-Ensure that the minimum duration for a portion of video on a slide (per synchronized video) is 3 seconds.
+Ensure that the minimum duration of a portion of the video on a slide (per synchronized video) is 3 seconds.
 This duration is necessary to ensure that at least a couple of keyframes are assigned per slide.

 Ensure that the maximum duration of a synchronized video is 999 seconds (maximum slide duration).
 If the video is longer than this duration, distribute it among multiple slides.
 Videos longer than 999 seconds can cause system instability.